 I have always liked polished plaster finishes, they are luxurious and elegant when applied in the correct manner.
 Used on walls, ceiling and floors, the finish is hardwearing and can be used in bathrooms but not in a very wet shower area.
-Popular in the 90's it has lost favour with the residential design community but making a come back in some projects when used within the right scheme.
+Popular in the 90's it has lost favour with the residential design community but is making a come back and can look stunning when used within the right scheme.

 The term ‘polished plaster’ covers a wide range of decorative plaster finishes.
 These vary from thin and highly polished finishes that resemble polished marble to deeply textured effects that can emulate travertine or limestone.
 The history of polished plaster can be traced back to the Egyptians and perfected by the Romans.

 Marble is a gorgeous material, but, the use of it is not at all sustainable.
 It is not renewable as it needs to be quarried from mountains which, of course, cannot be replaced.
-We need to stop specifying it as designers and architects.
-Marble is heavy labour intensive to extract, fabricate and transport, is porous and requires a lot of maintenance.
+Marble is heavy and is labour intensive to extract, fabricate and transport, it is porous and requires a lot of maintenance.